VitalDevTeam/gravityforms-offload-uploads/README.md

 ### What happens to the local copies of the file uploads?

-If the transfer to S3 is successful, the plugin will delete the local copies of the files.
-It will also update the form entry so the file URLs are the new S3 URLs.
-If the transfer fails for any reason, the local files will remain.
+If the transfer to Amazon S3/FTP is successful, the plugin will delete the local copies of the files.
+If using Amazon S3, the form entry will be updated so that the file URLs are the new S3 URLs.
+If using FTP, the form entry will be updated so that the file URLs are the file path on the FTP server.
+If the transfer fails for any reason, the local files will not be deleted.

-### The new S3 file URLs in my form entries are saying "Access denied"
+### The new Amazon S3 file URLs in my form entries are saying "Access denied"

 If your bucket and file permissions are anything but "Public", you will not be able to access the files via the public URL.
 To fix this on previously uploaded files, log into the AWS S3 console, find your file(s) and update their permissions.

+### My Implicit FTPS connection is not working.

+Implicit FTPS has been [officially deprecated](https://tools.ietf.org/html/draft-murray-auth-ftp-ssl-07#appendix-A) and is not supported.

+## Future Enhancements/Fixes

+1. Deal with uploads of the same name IF using specific S3 bucket path.
+Will currently overwrite.
+2. Need a progress indicator or something to wait for the file transfer
+3. Add option to reject form submission if upload fails.
+Currently keeps local file and then completes entry.